-Vincent Benitez, associate professor of music theory, joined the Penn State School of Music faculty in 2005 and teaches undergraduate and graduate courses in music theory and analysis, and applied lessons in organ.
-He holds the Ph.D. degree in music theory from Indiana University, where he wrote his dissertation on Olivier Messiaen's opera Saint François d'Assise, and the D.M.A. degree in organ performance from Arizona State University, where he wrote his doctoral thesis on an analysis of the musical-rhetorical figures in J. S. Bach’s Orgelbüchlein and their implications for performance.
-He also holds the M.M. degree in music theory and composition from Arizona State University, and the B.M. and M.M. degrees in organ performance from the University of North Texas.
-He currently serves as vice-chair of the SMT Interest Group on Improvisation.
+Vincent Benitez, associate professor of music theory, joined the Penn State School of Music faculty in 2005 and teaches undergraduate and graduate courses in music theory and analysis.
+He holds the Ph.D. degree in music theory from Indiana University, where he wrote his dissertation on Olivier Messiaen's opera Saint François d'Assise, and the D.M.A. degree in organ performance from Arizona State University, where he wrote his doctoral thesis on the musical-rhetorical figures in J. S. Bach’s Orgelbüchlein and their implications for performance.
+He also holds a master's degree in music theory and composition from Arizona State University, and bachelor's and master's degrees in organ performance from the University of North Texas.

-Benitez has studied organ with Marilyn Keiser, Larry Smith, Michael Corzine, Robert Clark, Charles S. Brown, and Donald Willing and has played recitals throughout the country.
-In March of 2012, he had the opportunity to play the historic Cavaillé-Coll organ (dating from 1869) at Messiaen’s church, the Église de la Sainte-Trinité, Paris for two hours.
-Lastly, he has also studied composition with Randall Shinn, Glenn Hackbarth, William Latham, and Merrill Ellis.
+Benitez has studied organ with Marilyn Keiser, Larry Smith, Michael Corzine, Robert Clark, Charles S. Brown, and Donald Willing, and harpsichord with Karyl Louwenaar Lueck, John Metz, Susan Ferré, Charles Brown, and Dale Peters.
+He has also studied composition with Randall Shinn, Glenn Hackbarth, William Latham, and Merrill Ellis.